-At the end of FY 2011, the Operating Reserve had a balance of \$37.2 million.
-In FY 2012, we project a required contribution in funding of \$195,467 on account of increases in applicable expenses in the FY 2012 CEB, and in compliance with the Resolution.
-Between FY 2013 and FY 2017, mandatory contributions to the reserve of \$945,000, \$1.6 million, \$1.5 million, \$1.4 million and \$1.5 million, respectively, are projected.
+At the end of FY 2014, the Operating Reserve had a balance of \$39.0 million.
+In FY 2015, a required contribution in funding of \$483,000 is projected on account of increases in applicable expenses in the CEB, and in compliance with the Resolution.
+Between FY 2016 and FY 2020, mandatory contributions to the reserve of \$938,000, \$1.1 million, \$1.2 million, \$1.2 million and \$1.2 million, respectively, are projected to maintain a balance in compliance with the Resolution.
+The Operating Reserve balance is in compliance with the Resolution which requires a balance of one-sixth of annual operating expenses.

 The Resolution requires the Authority to fund an Insurance Reserve Fund to a level confirmed by a qualified insurance consultant.
 In February 2011, the Authority's insurance consultant reviewed the adequacy of the Insurance Reserve Fund and concluded that an acceptable range for the fund would be somewhere between \$12 million and \$16 million.
 The Authority reduced the Insurance Reserve Fund balance to \$14 million, representing the mid-point of the approved range.
 The Authority expects the fund balance to remain level at \$14 million throughout the forecast period.
-The Insurance Reserve Fund Requirement has not been independently reviewed or evaluated by CDM.
+The Insurance Reserve Fund Requirement has not been independently reviewed or evaluated by CDM Smith.
+The Insurance Reserve Fund was reviewed in February 2014 and that report confirmed the adequacy of the \$14 million fund balance.

 The Resolution also requires the Authority to fund a Renewal and Replacement Reserve Fund, based on the recommendations of the Consulting Engineer.
 The Renewal and Replacement Reserve Fund is established to pay the costs of emergency repairs or capital improvements to the Systems when funds are not available in either the Construction Fund or the Operating Fund.
 Projects financed from the Renewal and Replacement Reserve Fund must be necessary to ensure the continual operation of the Systems, and not previously identified to be financed from the Operating Fund.
-The Renewal and Replacement Reserve Fund requirement is presently established at \$35 million, as set forth in a report in 2003 by CDM, as the Authority's Consulting Engineer, and reconfirmed in 2008 and again in this Report.
+The Renewal and Replacement Reserve Fund requirement is presently established at \$35 million, as set forth in a report in 2003 by CDM Smith, as the Authority's Consulting Engineer, reconfirmed in 2008 and 2011, and again in this Report.
 Since FY 1997, the Authority has met the Renewal and Replacement Reserve Fund balance funding requirement.
 No additional deposits are projected to be required over the forecast period.